-Directory Default Filters Active Directory Authentication: This is the filter used for authentication.
-The query searches in objectClass of type user.
-This query finds both user and machine accounts in Active Directory: (& (objectClass=user) (sAMAccountName=% {Authentication:Username}))) When a request arrives, Policy Manager populates %/Authentication:Username} with the authenticating user or machine.
-This filter is also set up to fetch the following attributes based on this filter query: Generic LDAP Directory Authentication: This is the filter used for authentication. (& (objectClass=) (uid=% {Authentication:Username})) When a request arrives, Policy Manager populates %{Authentication:Username} with the authenticating user or machine.
+Directory Default Filters Onboard memberOf variable.
+The attribute fetched with this filter query is cn, which is the name of the Onboard group Generic LDAP Directory Authentication: This is the filter used for authentication. (& (objectClass=) (uid=% {Authentication:Username})) When a request arrives, Policy Manager populates %{Authentication:Username} with the authenticating user or machine.
 This filter is also set up to fetch the following attributes based on this filter query: dn (aliased to UserDN): This is an internal attribute that is populated with the user record's Distinguished Name (DN) Group: This is filter used for retrieving the name of the groups a user belongs to. (& (objectClass=groupOfNames) (member=% {UserDn})) This query fetches all group records (of objectClass groupOfNames), where member field contains the DN of the user record (UserDN, which is populated after the Authentication filter query is executed.
 The attribute fetched with this filter query is cn, which is the name of the group (this is aliased to a more readable name: groupName)